 Beware of foreclosure rescue scams

-Unfortunately, scammers masquerading as legitimate housing counselors often try to take advantage of homeowners who are vulnerable.
-As you work through your mortgage issue, keep a skeptical eye out for fake programs and scams.
+Unfortunately, scammers masquerading as legitimate housing counselors often try to take advantage of vulnerable homeowners.
+As you work through your mortgage issue, keep an eye out for fake programs and scams.